Review unit on loan from Singapore retailer Clarity Group

 Mark Levinson No 5909 are Hi-Fi wireless headphones with active noise cancelling priced at US $999.
 These are the most expensive wireless headphones at release but there are even more expensive ones released after, e.g. US $1600 T+A Solitaire T and the US $2700 Audio-Technical ATH-WB2022.
 These high-end audiophile headphones make the $549 Apple AirPods Max look like a bargain.

-Here in Singapore, it's even more expensive at SGD 1599 and it's sold by Clarity Group.
-I do recommend bringing your sounds down to the shop to test the headphones because reviews that you may read online will never be able to convey how the audio actually sounds.
+Here in Singapore, the No 5909 is priced at SGD 1620 (inclusive of GST) and it's available by Clarity Group.
+I do recommend bringing your music down to the shop to test the headphones because reviews that you may read online will never be able to convey how the audio actually sounds.